Patricia-Bandeira/Gerador-de-senhas/README.md

-# Gerador de senhas
+# Gerador de senhas - Password Generator
  Código feito dem JS no Expo online.
-If you want to see that [Click here](https://snack.expo.dev/@patriciaban/d9ecec)
+If you want to see the password generator [Click here](https://snack.expo.dev/@patriciaban/d9ecec)
+ #